amabdallah/nexus-font-icons/css/styleguide.md

 - It will create styleGuide for your icons by using KSS node and will place it in *styleGuide* folder

 ## File Revving
-These font building pack usess font revving, which means that it will add different font version fow each build.
-Apache will be able to read and refresh fonts every time they are rebuilt, so keep in mind that .htaccess file ;)
+These font building pack usess font revving, which means that it will add different font version for each build.
+Apache will be able to read and refresh fonts every time they are rebuilt, so keep in mind that .htaccess file.

 ## Author
 Vladimir Jovanović